-We estimated the fair value of our reporting units using a weighting of fair values derived from the income approach, market approach, and comparative transactions approach with the heaviest weighting placed on the income approach.
+Goodwill is subject to a review for impairment at least annually.
+We perform an annual review of goodwill for impairment during the fourth quarter and whenever events or other changes in circumstances indicate that the carrying value may not be fully recoverable.
+We estimate the fair value of our reporting units using a weighting of fair values derived from the income approach, market approach, and comparative transactions approach with the heaviest weighting placed on the income approach.
 Under the income approach, we calculate the fair value of a reporting unit based on the present value of estimated future cash flows.
 Cash flow projections are based on our estimates of revenue growth rates and operating margins, taking into consideration industry and market conditions.
 The discount rate used is based on a weighted average cost of capital adjusted for the relevant risk associated with the characteristics of the business and the projected cash flows.

 In the fourth quarter of 2016, we performed our annual goodwill impairment analysis for each of our reporting units with goodwill.
-The results of the impairment analysis indicated that our reporting units had fair values substantially in excess of their carrying values with the exception of our Akimeka, LLC and VSE Aviation, Inc. subsidiaries.
+The results of the impairment analysis indicated that our reporting units had fair values substantially in excess of their carrying values with the exception of our Akimeka and VSE Aviation reporting units.

-The fair value of our Akimeka, LLC subsidiary within our Federal Services Group exceeded its carrying value by approximately 7% as of our 2016 annual goodwill impairment analysis.
+The fair value of our Akimeka reporting unit, within our Federal Services Group, exceeded its carrying value by approximately 7% as of our 2016 annual goodwill impairment analysis.
 Akimeka had experienced a reduction in services performed in prior years due to a decline in services ordered by clients on contracts and a loss of work performed on expiring contracts for which the follow-on work was often awarded to small businesses as set-aside contracts.
-Revenues and operating income for the first six months of 2017 have been below the cash flow projections utilized in our 2016 annual impairment testing and as such we estimate that the fair value of our Akimeka reporting unit approximated its carrying value as of June 30, 2017.
-Based on our assessment of these circumstances, we have determined that Akimeka is at risk of a future goodwill impairment if there is further deterioration of projected cash flows or negative changes in market factors.
-The carrying value of our Akimeka reporting unit as of June 30, 2017 included goodwill of approximately \$29.8 million.
+Based on these circumstances and Akimeka's revenues and operating income for the first nine months of 2017, we performed an interim goodwill impairment during the third quarter.
+The result of this impairment analysis shows that Akimeka's fair value exceeded its carrying value by approximately 12%.
+Based on the results of our analysis, our assessment is that we remain at risk of a future goodwill impairment if there is further deterioration of projected cash flows or negative changes in market factors, such as an increase in the weighted average cost of capital used in the income approach or decreases in the market multiples used in the market approach.
+The carrying value of Akimeka as of September 30, 2017 included goodwill of approximately \$29.8 million.